Biswas57/kaflow/README.md

 4. Producer Structure:
        Tributary Cluster -> Producers (are their own thing and inside Tributary Cluster)

-- **Tributary Cluster:** The top-level component that covers the entire system.
+- **Tributary Cluster:** The top-level singleton component that covers the entire system.
     - **Topics:** Categories or channels within the Tributary Cluster where messages are allocated based on their content or purpose.
         - **Partitions:** Subsets within each topic where messages are stored.
             - Partitions help in distributing the data load and allow for parallel processing.